"The Best Little Croquet Club in the World"

 Lesson 4

-• Revision of everything addressed in Lessons 1 - 3
+Revision of everything addressed in Lessons 1 - 3

-• Playing a Wrong Ball in sequence - remedies and consequences
+Playing a Wrong Ball

-• Faults - committed during the striking period and remedies
+Faults - committed during the striking period

 • touching the mallet head with your hand